 Please contact [email protected] with any questions.

-DOEE hosted a virtual info session on WebEx to discuss updates for the 2023 registration period on September 7, 2022.
-If you missed it: view the slides and recording
+DOEE will host a virtual information session via WebEx to discuss updates for the 2026 registration period on Wednesday, August 20 2025.

 Law and Regulations